b4rtaz/distributed-llama/README.md

 **Known limitations**
 * This project is a proof of concept, it's not optimized for production usage.
 * You can run Distributed Llama only on 1, 2, 4...
 2^n devices.
-* The project supports only the inference mode, the chat mode is not supported.
 * Optimized for (weights format × buffer format):
   * ARM CPUs
     * ✅ F32 × F32